 On-campus accommodation is generally considered convenient and recommended to freshmen as it gives them time to adjust to college life.

-Residence inside campus allows students to have great deal convenience and comfort.
-Facilities like labs, libraries, gyms, dining halls and most of all classrooms are available at an arm’s length.
-Shorter distance ensures that students don’t have to worry about being late for their classes.
+Residence inside campus allows students to have a great deal of convenience and comfort.
+Facilities like labs, libraries, gyms, dining halls, and most of all classrooms are available at arm’s length.
+A shorter distance ensures that students don’t have to worry about being late for their classes.

 Students are smack in the center of campus life and are exposed to a nexus of people.
 This helps students to interact and cement friendships, which is vital for a healthy social life.
 For international students, it can also be an exciting opportunity to learn about the local culture and values.

 On-campus accommodation can mean added security for students.
-Students are awarded IDs and activated key locks are placed outside their rooms.
+Most universities follow a set of guidelines that help international students live in a secure environment.
+Students are awarded IDs and activated they place key locks outside their rooms.
 Also, there are security cameras installed to monitor people coming in or going out of campus.

 Space and Privacy